 On this MA you will have the opportunity to focus your individual research project on creative production-orientated work.
 Alternatively, if you'd prefer to focus your individual research project on the technologies behind production and postproduction systems you can apply for the MSc Film and Television Production with Sound.

-Our graduates have pursued careers in film and television companies, as well as furthered their academic studies.
+Our graduates have pursued careers in film and television, as well as furthered their academic studies.

 Bringing together world-leading researchers, dynamic teachers and industry professionals in a vibrant community.